MileHacker Logo

 Historical Significance

 Caracas boasts a history as rich and intricate as its natural environment, a story deeply intertwined with the formation of Venezuela itself.
 Spanish conquistador Diego de Losada founded the city in 1567, naming it Santiago de León de Caracas.
-The Spanish established Caracas as a provincial capital, and its fertile lands made it a center for cocoa and coffee cultivation, powering its early growth.
+The Spanish established Caracas as a provincial capital, and its fertile lands made it a center for cocoa plus coffee cultivation, powering its early growth.

 The city rose to prominence as a cradle of independence in the early 19th century.
 Simón Bolívar, the revered "Liberator" who spearheaded the independence movements across much of South America, was born in Caracas in 1783.
-This fact alone gives Caracas an almost mythical status in regional history.
+This fact alone gives Caracas an almost mythical status in local history.

 Independence Era